changlong-liu/azure-sdk-for-python/sdk/communication/azure-communication-chat/README.md

 ## Create Chat Thread Client

-This will allow you to perform operations specific to a chat thread, like update the chat thread topic, send message, add members to chat thread, etc.
+The ChatThreadClient will allow you to perform operations specific to a chat thread, like update the chat thread topic, send message, add members to chat thread, etc.

+You can get it by creating a new chat thread using ChatClient

 ```python
 chat_thread_client = chat_client.create_thread(topic, thread_members)
 ```

-If you have created a chat thread before and you have its thread_id, you can create it by:
+Alternatively, if you have created a chat thread before and you have its thread_id, you can create it by:

 ```python
 chat_thread_client = chat_client.get_chat_thread_client(thread_id)